BryceVerberne/CSC240/Prolog Projects/Marvel Heroes/README.md

 - `may_be`: A set of predicates that describe different Marvel characters.
 - `ask_question`: Displays the question for the user.
 - `explain`: Displays the final result based on user input.

+## License

+This project is licensed under the same terms as the overall repository.
+See the [LICENSE](../LICENSE) file in the root directory for details.